jamal-nasser/jamal-nasser/README.md

 - 🔭 I’m currently looking for a job
 - 🤔 I’m looking to continue learning new skills
 - 💬 Ask me anything you would like to know about me
-- ⚡ Fun fact: I can drive airplanes ✈️
+- ⚡ Fun fact: I can fly airplanes ✈️

 ## Skills